kevinolega/callcentertrainingtips/_posts/2019-07-20-improve-today.md

 I wanted to ignore the message.

-But my conscience tells me go.
+But my conscience tells me to go.

 She helped me a few months ago.